 Hi!
-I am a PhD candidate in computer science and communication at Northwestern University, where I am part of the Midwest Uncertainty Collective and advised by Professor Jessica Hullman.
+I am a postdoctoral fellow at Harvard University as part of the Center for Research on Computation and Society, where I am hosted by Professor Salil Vadhan.
+I recently completed a PhD in computer science and communication at Northwestern University, where I was part of the Midwest Uncertainty Collective and advised by Professor Jessica Hullman.
 My research is at the intersection of privacy and visualization.
 In general, I am interested in problems where technology and society meet, and where effectively using a technology requires grappling with hard social questions.

 Rapidly increasing amounts of data can power extraordinary progress, but can also be a source of considerable harm if misdirected.
 I create tools that help society proactively direct data flows: which flows should we amplify vs. restrict to attain data’s benefits while mitigating harms?
 My work facilitates reasoning around this question in the context of data analysis.
 Specifically, I design and evaluate interactive interfaces and other abstractions that make differential privacy usable.
 These tools support people across the data ecosystem—data curators, analysts, and subjects—in weighing value-laden, probabilistic tradeoffs to decide how much “privacy loss” about an individual is appropriate during an analysis.

-During my PhD, I have been supported by an Advanced Cognitive Science Fellowship and a Data Science Fellowship.
-I have also been a visiting PhD student at Columbia University, advised by Professors Rachel Cummings, Elissa M. Redmiles, and Gabriel Kaptchuk, and a visiting graduate student in the Data-Driven Decision Processes program at Simons Institute, UC Berkeley.
-I’ve also interned at Microsoft Research, where I was mentored by Drs.
+During my PhD, I was supported by an Advanced Cognitive Science Fellowship and a Data Science Fellowship.
+I was also a visiting PhD student at Columbia University, advised by Professors Rachel Cummings, Elissa M. Redmiles, and Gabriel Kaptchuk, and a visiting graduate student in the Data-Driven Decision Processes program at Simons Institute, UC Berkeley.
+I also interned at Microsoft Research, where I was mentored by Drs.
 Jenn Wortman Vaughan and Hanna Wallach.

 @priyakalot